The female artists that lift Wingspan to the skies

 Natalia Working

 Two years ago, I partnered with my lifelong friend Ana to create wild life paintings for home décor and after a few months of showing our work online, I got asked about it by Allan Stone, co-founder of Stonemaier games.
 At that time, I didn’t know anything about board games but he explained they were looking for an artist to do some bird art and I offered to draw one for them to see if they’d like my style and that’s how it all started.
+Just as my artistic journey began with a simple offering, incorporating Live Edge Slabs can similarly bring a unique and personal touch to any project or space.

 Ana: I studied fine arts at the University of Antioquia.
 Also, I took some additional courses to develop my skills, such as scientific illustrations and Watercolor at the University of Antioquia.
 I have a master’s degree in Early Childhood Education, because I like to promote the importance of art since early childhood.